-This is an 18-hole course set on a private golf course and has both a summer course and a longer winter course.
+This is an 18-hole course set on a private golf course and has both a summer course and a longer winter layout.
 The summer course is a little shorter in length as the owner has requested that we minimize the impact to his core business of regular golf by staying off the fairways and away from the greens.

 On the summer course you can expect wooded fairways, water hazards and lots of elevation change.
-At the moment there is only one set of tee pads, although for a few holes you have the choice of which route to take.

 Players should be aware that every attempt to create a safe course has been made, however, there is still the possibility of being hit by a golf ball (as there is when you play regular golf).
 Players should take note of where the ball golf fairways are and try to avoid lingering in areas where a slice or hook could end up.
 If you are waiting to take your next shot try to have a tree at your back.
 When moving from hole to hole if you need to enter the ball golf course please time your movement to follow the ball golfers.
 If your disc accidentally goes on a fairway or green please pick up your disc and move back to where it first crossed onto the ball course.
 And please remember, in all cases ball golf players should be given the right or way.
 If at any time there is an incident with ball golfers please send us a note to explain what happened.